 Volunteers provide direction on the swim, bike, and run courses.
 They monitor the parking and transition areas, serve refreshments, provide body markings, attach and remove timing devices, and hand out medals.
 Teams, clubs, and other organizations are welcome to volunteer as a group.
 We provide training, shirts, and food!Lodging

 We are proud to have Candlewood Suites as our preferred accommodations for the Hawk Island Triathlon.
 This property is conveniently located on the last leg of the bike course at 3545 Forest Road, next to MSU’s University Club and Forest Akers Golf Course.

 Hotel guest rooms have a kitchenette, free internet access, and on-site fitness center.
 And they are pet friendly!
 Room rate for triathletes and their families is $89 per night.
 Reserve your suite by calling (517) 351-8181.See the Sights!

-As long as you're in town, Saturday, June 1 is also Lansing's annual "Be A Tourist" event, where you can visit 80+ local attractions for $1 (that's one single dollar!).
-Visit as many places as you like: Potter Park Zoo, Impression 5 Science Center, the State Capitol Building, the Michigan Historical Museum, REO Olds Museum, Beal Botanical Garden, and so many more!
+As long as you're in town, you might consider taking the kids to one of 80+ local attractions like Potter Park Zoo, Impression 5 Science Center, the State Capitol Building, the Michigan Historical Museum, REO Olds Museum, Beal Botanical Garden, and so many more!
 Visit the Greater Lansing Convention and Visitors Bureau for more great events in the Lansing area on race weekend.Benefit

 Proceeds from this event support South Lansing CDA programs that support community health, economic opportunity, and quality of life in South Lansing, e.g., urban farming, garden/nutrition education, and a weekly farmers market providing lower-income residents access to healthy, affordable fresh food.